JohanDotse/Bitcoin-Hold/readme.md

 # Bitcoin Hold
 Buy Bitcoin for approximately 1100 SEK (100 USD) per month and hold it until the year 2038.
 Then cash out and go on a 130 days World Cruise Ship.
-Or maybe several trips if the price skyrocket.
+Or maybe several trips if the price skyrocket along the way.

 ## Project sart day
 1 January 2025